 By the way, this is not my first business.
 I also run a tourism company since 2007 with my partner, called HOLABERLIN.
 Moreover, before coming to Germany and living in Argentina, I created a jewellery brand.

 What were the most challenging moments while building your company and how were you able to overcome them?

 Although we gathered a lot of experience through my tourism agency, we still had to learn how to cope with bureaucracy.
 Neither my partner – nor I – are from Germany, so we learned step by step what it means to be an entrepreneur in a country where being an employee or a student is the best and easiest way of life.
 Our team chose the hardest way: we made mistakes, we learned a lot about taxes, permissions, etc.

 “tHERAPY was our way to recover our creative side.
 To open the doors and windows of our souls.”

 “Exorcise means to us to open those doors and windows and let fresh air come inside, but also let negative thoughts, ghosts, fears fly away.“

 What do you enjoy most being an entrepreneur?

 As an entrepreneur, you don’t have a boss and you don’t need to explain why you do or not do something.
-There is no need to report to anyone, because this is your project and not somebody else’s.
+There is no need to report to anyone because this is your project and not somebody else’s.
 This also means that I am 24/7 available for my business.
-Although, it is not easy sometimes, this is the choice I made myself.
+Although it is not easy sometimes, I know I made this choice myself.
 I choose this way of working and living every day.
-I used to be employed, but I found out that working for someone else is not an option for me.
-I prefer to work alone or WITH others, but not FOR others.
+As I used to be employed, I found out that working for someone else is not an option for me.
+Today, I prefer to work alone or WITH others, but not FOR others.